singingwolfboy/build-a-flask-api/step01/README.rst

     $ pyvenv venv

-If you are using Python 2, you'll need to install the virtualenv_ package with Pip, and use the ``virtualenv`` that it installs.
+If you are using Python 2, you'll need to install the virtualenv_ package with Pip, and use the ``virtualenv`` command that it installs.
 Install the package like this:

 .. code-block:: bash

     $ pip install virtualenv

-When the installation is complete, run it like this:
+When the installation is complete, run the command like this:

 .. code-block:: bash